 Also known as popcorn shrimp or sexy shrimp, this shrimp species in Cozumel is typically dark reddish-brown, with white markings, orange legs, and some bioluminescent blue lines around the white spots.

 While beautiful, they’re so tiny a lot of people don’t know they’re there, or just can’t see them clearly without bi-focals in the dive mask.

 Squat anemone shrimp are found in clusters or little colonies, and you’ll often see anywhere from a few to 20 or 30 of them hiding out behind the folds of anemones and adjacent nooks and crannies on the reef.

 These shrimp are plentiful on all of Cozumel’s dive sites; I’d bet you’ll see them on every single dive in Cozumel.

 They’re not the most accessible photography subject, though, especially for beginners.

 Squat anemone shrimp move around a lot, do not like you to get to close, and if you do, they scatter in a split second.

-Getting great images of squat anemone shrimp in Cozumel is a good challenge, but if you’re starting, try to identify some easier subjects and get some early, confidence-building shots before tackling these guys.
+Getting great images of squat anemone shrimp in Cozumel is a good challenge, but if you’re just starting out with underwater photography, try to identify some easier subjects and get some early, confidence-building shots before tackling these guys.